kevdhan/OracleCloud/Platform/Oracle Integration Cloud (OIC)/Tutorial_Basic_RainorShine/README.md

 Before we dive into the integration aspect of this tutorial, we need to do some prerequesite steps.

 ### (1a) Weatherstack
+First, we need to gather the necessary information to perform a REST API call to get weather data.
 Go to [https://weatherstack.com/](https://weatherstack.com/) and create a FREE account.
 Once created, go to your dashboard.
 From here, in a separate note/file, take note of:

 ![1a_WeatherAPI]()

-* Your API Access Key
+* Your API Access Key - The API Access Key will authenticate you and allow you to make the API Call and get the requested weather data
-* The documentation link
+* The documentation link - The documentation link is helpful to see how to use the API (base + relative URLs, required/optional parameters, etc.)

 ### (1b) Oracle Integration Cloud + Policies
 First, if not done already, an Oracle Integration Instance needs to be created.